 The FAFSA application is the base for all financial aid packages.
 Pell grant will be awarded to those students determined to be eligible for the grant.

 First priority for additional funds will be made to those students who complete their financial aid file prior to May 1.
-Federal Supplemental Educational Opportunity Grant and Colorado Student Grant will be awarded based on priority to students who are classified as having high need (typically those with the lowest EFC).
+Federal Supplemental Educational Opportunity Grant and Colorado Student Grant will be awarded, based on priority, to students who are classified as having high need (typically those with the lowest EFC).
 These awards will be adjusted based upon actual enrollment.
 Federal Direct Loans are made available to all students taking at least 6 semester credits.